An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control

-In fact, if we compare SAC trained with curriculum learning with the rest of SAC agents trained in single climates (Figure \ref{fig:climates_SAC_comparison}), we notice that the rewards are always worse, with the exception of hot, where results are close to those of SAC trained in mixed, and superior to those trained in cool.
+In fact, if we compare SAC trained with sequential learning with the rest of SAC agents trained in single climates (Figure \ref{fig:climates_SAC_comparison}), we notice that the rewards are always worse, with the exception of hot, where results are close to those of SAC trained in mixed, and superior to those trained in cool.
 Again, this improved control in hot climate could be a direct consequence of catastrophic forgetting, as it concerns the last climate used in the agent's training, thus partially forgetting what the agent learned for cool and mixed environments.

-To evaluate whether this phenomenon occurs, we tested the performance of an agent trained with curriculum learning by following the reverse process.
+To evaluate whether this phenomenon occurs, we tested the performance of an agent trained with sequential learning by following the reverse process.
 To do so, a SAC agent was firstly trained in hot weather, then in mixed, and finally in cool.
 Its performance is shown and compared with the rest of the SAC agents in Figure \ref{fig:cv_learning_2}, where we can observe a significant improvement in the reward for cool weather, at the expense of worsening performance for the rest of climates.